ffbsoffa/TapeXPlayer/README.md

 # TapeXPlayer

 TapeXPlayer is a specialized video player designed for scientific analysis and research purposes.
-It combines the functionality of a traditional video player with advanced features for precise frame-by-frame analysis, timecode display, and variable speed playback.
+It combines the functionality of a traditional video (tape)player with advanced features for precise frame-by-frame analysis, timecode display, and variable speed playback.

 ## Features